|

 Technology and automation can significantly enhance housekeeping operations by reducing manual labor and increasing efficiency.
 For instance, implementing a housekeeping management system can optimize task assignments, track progress, and provide real-time updates on room statuses.

 Furthermore, integrating smart room technologies, such as automated lighting and temperature controls, can minimize energy consumption and simplify housekeepers’ tasks.
-According to a study by Hotel Executive, hotels that have adopted housekeeping technology have experienced a 25% increase in productivity and a 20% reduction in labor costs.
+Hotels that have adopted housekeeping technology have experienced a 25% increase in productivity and a 20% reduction in labor costs.

 Training and Development Programs